zamicol/genetics/README.md

 =======

-To the extent possible under law, Zamicol has waived all copyright and related or neighboring rights to Zamicol's Genetic Data from 23andme.com and other sources.
+To the extent possible under law, Zamicol has waived all copyright and related or neighboring rights to Zamicol's genetic data from 23andme.com and other sources.
 This work is published from: United States.

 I am releasing the genetic data held in this repository under a